Chidwan3578/Movie-rec/README.md

 This is a **Content-Based Movie Recommender System** built in Python.
 The system recommends movies similar to a user-selected movie based on **title and genre metadata** using **TF-IDF vectorization** and **cosine similarity**.

-This project was created as a portfolio project for a **Second-Year Computer Science course**, demonstrating skills in **Python, data preprocessing, machine learning, and web app deployment**.
+This project was created to demonstrate skills in **Python, data preprocessing, machine learning, and web app deployment**.

 ---